madnesslabai-ai/vlaunch/README.md

 ## Examples

 See [`EXAMPLES-INDEX.md`](EXAMPLES-INDEX.md) for complete example outputs.
+Current public examples include:
 - **`examples/oddsflow-ai/`** — Full AI-enhanced pipeline output (all 8 assets + manifest + consistency report)
 - **`examples/oddsflow/`** — Deterministic-only baseline for the same product

 ## Limitations

-- **v0.1.0** — early-stage, built during vibe coding
-- Copy is structured drafts, not publish-ready — human review expected
+- vLaunch generates structured drafts, not final publish-without-review copy
-- AI enhancement quality depends on API credits and prompt fit
+- AI-enhanced output depends on model availability, credits, and prompt fit
-- No web UI — CLI-first, file-based
+- No web UI — CLI-first and file-based by design
-- No live platform submission — generates drafts, not submissions
+- No direct platform submission — vLaunch prepares assets, it does not post them
-- Category detection covers common verticals but is not exhaustive
+- Category detection covers common product types, but is not exhaustive

 ## Setup for AI Enhancement